CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 * DUE: September 12 (Monday), 2022 before class starts

+**GitHub Classroom Link:** TBD

+This is going to be your first group assignment.
+When you click on the GitHub Classroom link, you will be asked to either create a new team or join an existing team.
+Please use the team name that you listed on the Partnership Contract.
+If your partner already created a team, join that team rather than create a new one.

 ## Description

 For this exercise, you and your partner will determine a **test plan** for the